 In real life, serial killer Joel Rifkin’s early years could have been worse.
 His parents were unwed college students who gave him up for adoption shortly after his birth on Jan.
 20, 1959.
 Three weeks later, Bernard and Jeanne Rifkin adopted young Joel.

 Six years later, the family moved to East Meadow, Long Island, as a busy suburb of New York City.
 The neighborhood back then, as it is today, was filled with middle- and upper-income families who took pride in their homes.
 Rifkin’s father was a structural engineer, and he made plenty of money.
 He sat on the board of trustees of the local library system.

-Unfortunately, young Joel had trouble fitting into his school life.
+Unfortunately, Rifkin had trouble fitting into his school life.
 His slumping posture and slow gait made him a target for bullies.
 Kids gave him the nickname “Turtle” because of his slow walk and stooped posture.
 Kids frequently excluded Joel from sports activities.